 One sheet of 10mm plywood, 590mm by 890mm

-Assemble the frame of the door as shown in Figure 6.2.
+Assemble the frame of the door.
 Install the wire on the top two frame gaps first and then fix the plywood over the top.

 It is very important to make sure the door is straight.
 Test it in the frame if necessary.

 Install the door using outdoor-grade hinges and a suitable latch.
 Your local hardware store should be able to advise.
 There should be a small gap around the three sides of the door that do not contain hinges.
 This gap will help the door open and shut properly.

 It is a good idea to hang some chains or rope from the entrance to the main part of the aviary, inside the door.
 This will help minimize the risk of birds escaping when the door is opened for people to walk in and out.